o7raven/Amnesia/README.md

   - pynput.keyboard

 ### Running the keylogger
-1. Clone the repository with git `git clone https://github.com/o7raven/Encryption`
+1. Clone the repository with git `git clone https://github.com/o7raven/Amnesia`
-2. Then enter the directory `cd Encryption`
+2. Then enter the directory `cd Amnesia`
 3. Download pip requirements `pip install -r requirements`
 4. Start the server by running `python server.py`.
 This will start a listener
 5. Start the webserver by running `python webserver.py`.
 This will create a fake website from which your victim can download the malware